RevealBi/Documentation/en/dashboards/creating-dashboards.md

 <a name='modify-visualization'></a>
 ### Changing your Visualization

 Once your data source has been added, you will be taken to the Visualizations Editor.
-By default, the Grid visualization will be selected.
+By default, the Pivot visualization will be selected.

 ![dashboards first visualization in the visualization editor](images/dashboards-first-visualization.png)